-The learning phase is the timeframe when your bid strategy is learning in order to get you optimal results.
-Ignited when updating an existing campaign or launching a new one, this phase can last anywhere from one week to one month.
+The learning phase is the timeframe when Google gathers performance data to optimize campaign delivery after a new launch or update.
+It can last anywhere from one week to one month.
+Here’s how to speed up the process.

 What is the Google Ads learning phase?